HeartValveLab/CalciumAnalysis/README.md

 2. Signal vs Time

 ## Getting Started - For Users
-1. Download and unzip the `Assets` in the `Releases` on the right-hand side of this GitHub page.
+1. Download and unzip the `Assets` under `Calcium Analysis` in the `Releases` on the right-hand side of this GitHub page.
 2. If you already have MATLAB
 	1. Open MATLAB
 	2. Navigate to the folder you unzipped the `Source Code` in the file explorer panel to the left